XoXoTheFrozenFox/CMPG323_Project4_39909476/README.md

 # Project4_39909476
 ## Note to the person marking this:

 I had a great time with this project and learned a lot.
-Regrettably, I couldn't complete it because I focused on my studies during the mid-semester break and the first week of semesters, especially preparing for the honors test scheduled on the first weekend after semesters started on Saturday.
+Regrettably, I couldn't complete it because I focused on my studies during the mid-semester break and the first week of semesters, especially preparing for the honours test scheduled on the first weekend after semesters started on Saturday.
 I gave my best and atleast did 90% of the project.
 In short, please don't mark strict, I did this project in two days :D

 ## Proof of me publishing to UIpath orchestra
 ![image](https://github.com/XoXoTheFrozenFox/CMPG323_Project4_39909476/assets/104361159/e0e736fe-f7cb-4f8e-afe7-1f1083c44f95)